Pinnacle55/nagasaki-ml/README.md

 | Band 10 - Thermal Infrared (TIRS) 1  | 10.6-11.19                  | 100                    |
 | Band 11 - Thermal Infrared (TIRS) 2  | 11.50-12.51                 | 100                    |

 Different combinations of LANDSAT bands can be used to highlight different spectral signatures, which can, in turn, be used to identify specific properties or characteristics about a field of view.
-A discussion of the possible combinations of LANDSAT bands is out of the scope of this Readme.
+A discussion of the possible combinations of LANDSAT bands is out of the scope of this Readme, but can be easily found online.

 ## Calculating TOA Reflectance